opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 The main properties of a dictionary are the dictionary size and the marker size.

 - The dictionary size is the number of markers that compose the dictionary.
-- The marker size is the size of those markers (the number of bits).
+- The marker size is the size of those markers (the number of bits/modules).

 The aruco module includes some predefined dictionaries covering a range of different dictionary sizes and marker sizes.